Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

    **runtimeStack**: 'NODE|20-lts'

-   - If you need to hide those values, just use your DevOps Project > Library > Variable groups
+   If you need to hide any of those values, just use your DevOps Project > Library > Variable groups
      - Create a new group, for instance, nextjs.
 Add a secure variable.
      - Refer to the secure variable using the following notation in **azure-pipelines.yml**